apache/tvm-rfcs/rfcs/0013_Arm_CMSIS-NN_Integration.md

 - RFC PR: https://github.com/apache/tvm-rfcs/pull/15
 - GitHub Issue: https://github.com/apache/tvm/issues/8646

+# Acronyms
+CMSIS: Common Microcontroller Software Interface Standard
+ACL: The Compute Library for the Arm® Architecture
+MLF: Model Library Format

 # Summary

 This RFC introduces plan of integration of CMSIS-NN library into TVM.
-It consists of efficient kernels targetted for Arm's Cortex-M architecture.
+It consists of efficient kernels targeted for Arm's Cortex-M architecture.

 Please refer to the following pages for more details on CMSIS-NN. https://arm-software.github.io/CMSIS_5/NN/html/index.html https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/NN

-First PR in the series of PRs to fullfill this integration would be graph partitioner for softmax int8.
+First PR in the series of PRs to fulfill this integration would be graph partitioner for softmax int8.
 Detailed plan can found below in this RFC.

 # Motivation